dingusxmcgee/dingusxmcgee.github.io/_posts/2025-06-06-Recipe-For-Adware.md

 ## Special Thanks

-Special thanks to xorist, .koozy, Josh, cyb3rjerry, altrok and Rajnikanth in the Invoke RE discord for all their help and ideas while we analyzed this campaign.
+Special thanks to xorist, cyb3rjerry .koozy(these three who by far did the bulk of the analysis work and testing of the payload!)
+Josh, altrok and Rajnikanth in the Invoke RE discord for all their help and ideas while we analyzed this campaign.
 And extra thanks to Rajnikanth for the blog title idea :)